The book is 428 pages and has 176 maps, figures and tables. Availabe at all Amazon sites.

 In the book, 8 maps show the European observation material in time periods from 1724 to 1900.

-However, the bunting colonized from the Volga-Baltic Waterway in the southeast, through Finnish Karelia and around the Bay of Bothnia.
-It then penetrated the mountain barrier between Sweden and Norway through river valleys, and the few breeding areas in Northern Norway were linked via specific valleys to source populations along the Swedish east coast.
+However, the bunting colonized from the Volga-Baltic Waterway in the southeast, through Finnish Karelia, continuing south and west after it had rounded the north end of the Bay of Bothnia.
+It penetrated the mountain barrier between Sweden and Norway through river valleys, and the few breeding areas in Northern Norway were linked via specific valleys to source populations along the Swedish east coast.

-This is still the case today, with new observations at the same locations in Northern Norway.
+This is still the case today, with new observations at the same locations in Northern Norway, but nowhere else.

-Current scientific literature claims that the bunting avoids coastal areas.
-This myth arose from the fact that ornithologists in the 1800s claimed that it did not breed in Western Norway, and it was later explained by a 1948 publication stating that the bird has a preferance for areas with less than 600 mm annual precipitation.
+Researchers also have the impression that that the bunting avoids coastal areas.
+This opinion arose from the fact that ornithologists in the 1800s claimed that it did not breed in Western Norway, and it was later explained by a 1948 publication stating that the bird has a preferance for areas with less than 600 mm annual precipitation.

 The abandonment of the old grass burning of field and brush has also been suggested as a reason why the bunting declined - as it could have been dependent on such a reduction of succession in the habitat to the lowest possible level (fire burns).